In 2010, Kelly Carlisle, a Navy veteran, was looking for a way to apply her experience as a Master Gardener.

-When Kelly Carlisle first returned to the Bay Area in 2011, she decided to start a garden with her daughter on their balcony.
+When Kelly Carlisle returned to the Bay Area after military service, she decided to start a garden with her daughter on their patio.
 Not long after, she read several articles highlighting Oakland’s 40% high school drop out rate and the FBI’s ranking of Oakland as one of the most dangerous cities in the United States.
-From there, Kelly decided to dedicate her life toward starting a community garden for youth to learn about nutrition, food, and themselves.
+From there, Kelly decided to dedicate her life toward starting a community farm for youth to learn about nutrition, food, and themselves.

-Through family Kelly eventually connected with the Director of the Tassafaronga Recreation Center in East Oakland, who was interested in starting a garden on their property.
+Through family, Kelly eventually connected with the Director of the Tassafaronga Recreation Center in East Oakland, who was interested in starting a garden on their property.
 Since then it’s been a whirlwind of success on the farm, with the kids, and in the media.
-Since 2011, hundreds of children have participated in our seasonal camps, and our food stand and Community Supported Agriculture programs are growing.
+Since 2010, thousands of children have participated in our seasonal camps, After School Program and ANV’s BeetBox Community Supported Agriculture (CSA) programs are growing.